-- 9.23 The Covid-19 pandemic has also had a significant impact on the Authority's workforce and on the delivery of the services it provides.
+- 9.22 The Covid-19 pandemic has had a significant impact on the Authority's workforce and on the delivery of the services it provides.
 Throughout the pandemic the Authority has utilised technology to allow staff to work from home with minimal disruption to services.
-However, the lockdown measures implemented by government have, over the course of 2020-21, meant some facilities such as leisure centres and car-parks had to close and where appropriate, staff in certain service areas have been redeployed.
-For those officers who couldn't work from home, such as those engaged in refuse collection, working practices were adapted to ensure their health and well-being. - 9.24 As restrictions are lifted the Authority plans to move to a hybrid working model which will allow it to take full advantage of the opportunities provided by technology, build on the successes of the home working arrangements in place throughout 2020-21 and respond effectively to the changing patterns of engagement between the Authority and service recipients that have emerged during the pandemic.
+For those officers who couldn't work from home, such as those engaged in refuse collection, working practices were adapted to ensure their health and well-being. - 9.23 Following the lifting of restrictions, the Authority has moved to a hybrid working model allowing it to take full advantage of the opportunities provided by technology, build on the successes of the home working arrangements in place throughout the pandemic and respond effectively to the changing patterns of engagement between the Authority and service recipients.